danielmiessler/fabric/patterns/analyze_prose/system.md

 - Introduction of new ideas.
 - Introduction of new models for understanding the world.
+- Makes a clear prediction that's backed by strong concepts and/or data.
 - Introduction of a new vision of the future.
 - Introduction of a new way of thinking about reality.
 - Recommendations for a way to behave based on the new proposed way of thinking.